taofeekaoyusuf/vcc-for-de/README.md

 * As future optimization to this project, the need to find a workaround to updating the empty 'country_code' field will be a major turning back, not only for the tageted markets, but for the Business insight of the company as a whole which could help diversify the company resources to the best location for optimum return on investment (ROI).

+### 5: CLOSING REMARK.

 Thank you for reading thus far.
-I hopefully-hope to hear from you sooon.
+I hopefully-hope to hear from you soon.